Harshvardan23/Pizza-Sales-Analysis/README.md

 * Analysis & Visualization: Used pivot tables and Excel charts to uncover insights and trends in the data, Created a dashboard to visually represent key findings.

+# 🧹 Data Cleaning

+* Created a structured table to facilitate easy analysis.
+* Extracted order_day and order_month from the order_date column to analyze trends over time.
+* Ensured all dates and times were standardized for consistency.